Poll Shows 3 Out Of 4 Americans Want National Coronavirus Lockdown, As Donald Trump Pushes To ‘Open’ By Easter

 Among all voters, 40 percent said that they “strongly” support a mandatory nationwide quarantine, while another 34 percent said that they “somewhat” support the lockdown, for a total of 74 percent.

-The poll also broke results down by generation, finding that “strong” support for a nationwide lockdown was weakest among the youngest American adults, “Generation Z,” the 18-25 year old age group.
-Among that demographic, only 29 percent said that they strongly supported a nationwide quarantine, though another 44 percent said that they “somewhat” supported the lockdown, for a total of 73 percent, consistent with the average across generations.
+The poll also broke results down by generation, finding that “strong” support for a nationwide lockdown was weakest among the youngest adults, “Generation Z,” the 18- to 25-year-old age group.
+Among that demographic, only 29 percent said that they strongly supported a nationwide quarantine.
+Another 44 percent said that they “somewhat” supported the lockdown, for a total of 73 percent, consistent with the average across generations.

-The Baby Boom, or “Boomer” generation – Americans between ages 56 and 74 — expressed the highest level of “strong” support for the lockdown, and highest level of overall support.
+The Baby Boom, or “Boomer,” generation — Americans between ages 56 and 74 — expressed the highest level of “strong” support for the lockdown and highest level of overall support.
 A collective 77 percent of “Boomers” said that they supported the national lockdown, with 43 percent expressing “strong support.”

-The United Kingdom on Monday put a national quarantine order in place, and on Sunday a pandemics expert who also worked to control the 2014 Ebola epidemic wrote an op-ed for USA Today stating that “a five-week national lockdown” offers the only hope for containing the coronavirus pandemic in the U.S.
+On Monday, the United Kingdom put a national quarantine order in place.
+On Sunday, a pandemics expert who also worked to control the 2014 Ebola epidemic wrote an op-ed for USA Today stating that “a five-week national lockdown” offers the only hope for containing the coronavirus pandemic in the U.S.

-“Our relaxed approach to social distancing is insufficient to stop the exponential growth,” of the pandemic, scientist Yaneer Bar-Yam warned in the op-ed.
+“Our relaxed approach to social distancing is insufficient to stop the exponential growth” of the pandemic, scientist Yaneer Bar-Yam warned in the op-ed.

-The Morning Consult poll also found that while 26 percent of Americans believe that social distancing restrictions will end, and Americans may safely return to public spaces, sometime “in the next month,” Republicans are the most optimistic.
+The Morning Consult poll also found that while 26 percent of Americans believe that social distancing restrictions will end and Americans may safely return to public spaces sometime in the next month, Republicans are the most optimistic.
 Nearly one-third, 32 percent, of Republicans say that the restrictions will no longer be necessary a month from now, or earlier.